tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 projects that you contribute to might have their own rules about what kind of merge they will prefer.
 For the purposes of this exercise we'll stick with the default merge commit.

 Go ahead and click on "Merge pull request", then "Confirm merge".
 The changes will now be merged together.
-Github gives us the option to delete the branch we were working on, since it's history is preserved in the main branch there isn't any reason to keep it in this case.
+Github gives us the option to delete the branch we were working on, since it's history is preserved in the main branch there isn't any reason to keep it.

 ### Using Forks Instead of Branches